"Only a fool learns from his own mistakes. The wise man learns from the mistakes of others." - Otto Von Bismarck

 Not every conversation is suited for a conference room, office, or hallway.
 Don't be afraid to take a walk or just meet somewhere outside the office.
 It can take the edge off a tough discussion and even be relaxing.
 Even Mark Zuckerberg has been known to take key recruits on a hike as part of his closing process to recruit people.

-5) Money is not what makes work meaningful.
+Leadership Lessons #5: Money is not what makes work meaningful.

 Instead, my favorite moments were when I was learning, working on something meaningful, and enjoying the process.

-I recall in particular a night when we were working on the My Analytics app design.
-Hiten and I had been going back and forth a ton on different UI elements we could integrate into the app.
 We had downloaded all the apps that helped you add text to your photos and compared what we liked about them.
 I was just getting into mobile product work and it was a lot of fun learning from Hiten and exploring new possibilities.

 You need to pay people enough to live, but then it's no longer the key driver for most people.
 This is at the center of Dan Pink's triad of concepts of Autonomy, Mastery and Purpose he discusses in his TED talk.
 If you can help people feel fulfilled in their work and learning new skills, you'll see them more engaged and happy than any bonus can.

-It was after KISSmetrics that I started Lighthouse.
-For the last set of lessons, I look back at someone who was not my manager.
-Instead, they led the company I worked for while I was in grad school.
+It was after KISSmetrics that I started Lighthouse, so for the last set of leadership lessons, I look back at someone who was not my manager.

 Russ Wilcox, Founder E Ink